Publication Date: Wednesday September 16, 1998

 ICE CREAM/FROZEN YOGURT

-The exotic dishes of Janta India Cuisine, such as shrimp biryani and rice pilaf with shrimp and cashew nuts, helped the restaurant win this year's reader's poll for the second straight year.
-The tiny restaurant, which received 31 votes, cooks everything from scratch--even the lowly garbanzo bean is roasted before it's boiled.
+Make it four years straight for Janta India Cuisine.
+Janta's popular Indian dishes, such as shrimp biryani and rice pilaf with shrimp and cashew nuts, helped the restaurant win this year's reader poll once again.
+The tiny restaurant cooks everything from scratch--even the lowly garbanzo bean is roasted before it's boiled.
 The restaurant features vegetarian and Tandoori dishes and is open seven days a week.
-Darbar moved up a spot to second, edging five-time winner Gaylord of India by a single vote.
+In second place is five-time winner Gaylord of India.

-For a luxurious pasta dinner in an authentic Italian setting, Weekly readers once again recommend Il Fornaio Cucina Italiana.
+Although there was some competition from the new kid on the block, Beppo, once again Weekly readers have given the nod to Il Fornaio Cucina Italiana as the top Italian restaurant.
+For a luxurious pasta dinner in an authentic Italian setting, Weekly readers say you can't beat Il Fornaio.
+And it's hard to debate the choice.
 Find out why when you munch some crusty bread dipped in olive oil, sip a glass of chianti and watch the chefs prepare your meal right in front of you at the counter.
-The restaurant, which received 45 votes, offers a fine selection of pizzas, as well as oakwood-roasted meat and pastas such as linguini and cannelloni.
+The restaurant offers a fine selection of pizzas, as well as oakwood-roasted meat and pastas such as linguini and cannelloni.
 The restaurant's tasteful interior includes mirrored walls and an authentic Italian bar.
-Palermo moved up one spot to second, garnering 33 votes.
-Osteria, second last year, slipped to third with 26 votes.
+Beppo came in second while Osteria came in third for the second year in row.

 Il Fornaio Cucina Italiana Restaurante, 520 Cowper St., Palo Alto, 853-3888

 LATE NIGHT RESTAURANT